getodk/docs/odk1-src/form-operators-functions.rst

 .. function:: digest(data, algorithm, encoding method (optional))

-  Returns the encoded string by computing the hash value of the data :arg:`string` using the indicated hash algorithm :arg:`string`, and encoding this hash value using the optional encoding :arg:`string`.
+  Computes and returns the hash value of the data :arg:`string` using the indicated hash algorithm :arg:`string`, and encoding this hash value using the optional encoding :arg:`string`.

   Options for the algorithm are :arg:`'MD5'`, :arg:`'SHA-1'`, :arg:`'SHA-256'`, :arg:`SHA-384`, :arg:`SHA-512`.